Uways al‑Qarani: Legacy

 Uways al-Qarani is mainly greatly revered for his historical piety, particularly his legendary filial piety, which prompted Muslim communities in later eras to express their veneration in various ways as Muhammad has given the glad tiding about his moral and ethical conduct as Mumin.
-Which bestowed the title of Khayr al-Tabi'een or best Tabi'in by Muhammad himself in a series of Hadith narrations recorded by Sahih Muslim and Kitab al-Wafi bi'l-Wafayat of Safadi.
+He was bestowed the title of Khayr al-Tabi'een or best Tabi'in by Muhammad himself in a series of Hadith narrations recorded by Sahih Muslim and Kitab al-Wafi bi'l-Wafayat of Safadi.

 His humility for not seeking fame and his filial piety prompted Arabian poets to bestow him as "Majhul an fi al Ardh, Ma'rufin fi as-Samaa" which translates as "unknown on earth (among humans), but famously acknowledged on heavens (by Allah and His Angels)".

 The appraisal of him as the best Tabi'un came from an-Nawawi in his book, Al-Minhaj bi Sharh Sahih Muslim, in a part of the commentary of Hadith came from Umar which recorded by Muslim ibn al-Hajjaj which mentioned the prophecy from Muhammad who praised Uways, despite never having seen him.
 While ad-Dhahabi praised Uways as “The ascetic role model, the leader of the Tabi'un in his time".
 Al-Hakim al-Nishapuri gave a short commentary in his book, that Uwais was "the monk of Ummah".

 Another virtue appraised for Uways is the weak hadith of ‘Abdullah ibn Abi’l-Jad‘a’ about the virtue of intercession from Uways alone was better than whole Banu Tamim, which commentary by Hasan al-Basri that the Hadith were particularly come appraisal for Uways.
 In architectural legacy, there was the mosque that was named after Uways in Mosul, Iraq, but it was destroyed in 2014.

-In modern times, Muhammad Hassan Haniff asserted the case of Uways taking care of his mother alone and not migrating to Medina as a case to refute the extremist ideology of ISIS, pointing out the conduct of Uways of not immediately migrating to the territory of the caliphate and not immediately engage in Jihad during the first years of Islam as he prioritize his elderly mother, which agreed by Muhammad and the companions, as refutation that ISIS ideology was flawed according to Islamic teaching.
+In modern times, Muhammad Hassan Haniff asserted the case of Uways taking care of his mother alone and not migrating to Medina to refute the extremist ideology of ISIS, pointing out the conduct of Uways of not immediately migrating to the territory of the caliphate and not immediately engaging in Jihad during the first years of Islam, prioritizing his elderly mother, as agreed by Muhammad and the companions, as an argument that ISIS ideology was flawed according to Islamic teaching.